Fuzzy Logic Image Processing

 Irgb = imread('peppers.png');

-Convert Irgb to grayscale so that you can work with a 2-D array instead of a 3-D array.
-Use the standard NTSC conversion formula to calculate the effective luminance of each pixel.
+Irgb to grayscale so that you can work with a 2-D array instead of a 3-D array.
+To do so, use the

 Convert Image to Double-Precision Data

 evalfis function for evaluating fuzzy inference systems supports only single-precision and double-precision data.
 Therefore, convert

 Igray to a

 double array using the